 Start of the 2021 academic year

-During the 2021 fall semester, classes are taught in person, with a COVID certificate required to attend the course.
-The classrooms can be used to their full capacity and the mask can be removed once seated.
+During the 2021 fall semester, classes are taught in person, with a COVID certificate or UNIGE negative test certificate required to access to classrooms, both for students and teaching staff.
+The classrooms can be used to their full capacity and face mask is mandatory.
 The course content is accessible by distance learning throughout the academic year.
 Audio or video recording or streaming of all lectures is provided for those who are unable to attend.
 Exceptions to in-person teaching are possible when specific teaching methods have been chosen by the teachers.

 All of these provisions also apply to continuing teaching, UNI3 and free auditors.